martinic/ember-cli-deploy-sftp/README.md

 RSA key file.
 You must upload a public key to the remote server before attempting to upload any content.
  - `'/Users/User1/.ssh/id_rsa'`

- Either this option or `password` must be set.
+ Either this option, `agent` or `password` must be set.

 *Default:* `undefined`

+### agent

+Path to ssh-agent's UNIX socket for ssh-agent-based user authentication (when your private keys are loaded into your agent).
+You must upload a public key to the remote server before attempting to upload any content.
+Windows users: set to 'pageant' for authenticating with Pageant or (actual) path to a cygwin "UNIX socket."
+ - `process.env.SSH_AUTH_SOCK`

+ Either this option, `privateKey` or `password` must be set.

+*Default:* `undefined`

 ### password

 Password for `remoteUser`.
-Either this option or `privateKey` must be set.
+Either this option, `agent` or `privateKey` must be set.

 *Default:* `undefined`